MicrosoftDocs/microsoft-365-community/Community/principles-of-search.md

 People search for many reasons:

 - Find answers: they need to answer a question they have.
-- Locate things: they know something exists, but don&#39;t know where it is.
-Sometimes they need to find out if information exists or what information exists; or even that something doesn&#39;t exist.
+- Locate things: they know something exists, but don't know where it is.
+Sometimes they need to find out if information exists or what information exists; or even that something doesn't exist.
-- Clarify things: they know something exists, but don&#39;t know how to adequately describe it.
+- Clarify things: they know something exists, but don't know how to adequately describe it.
 - Find expertise: they need to find someone who can offer advice or skills or can do something for them.
-- Simplify things: sometimes its quicker to use search to filter large amounts of &#39;stuff&#39; than to browse.
-Sometimes pre-defined filters don&#39;t provide the options or nuances needed.
+- Simplify things: sometimes its quicker to use search to filter large amounts of 'stuff' than to browse.
+Sometimes pre-defined filters don't provide the options or nuances needed.
 - Accelerate activities: search is frequently a more efficient of rapid means of completing a task or process.

 ## Search strategies

 There are a wide variety of search strategies and technologies and these are evolving all the time in response to increasing diversity and volume of content in order to manage the complexity that come with these.
 Some strategies become ineffective or disadvantageous as complexity grows.
-There is a constant &#39;arms race&#39; between content creation and search technology.
+There is a constant 'arms race' between content creation and search technology.

 ![Volume and diversity of content](media/principles-of-search/volume-and-diversity-of-content.png)